Zumtobel Group: History

 In the past years, the Zumtobel Group executed projects such as the lighting of the BMW-plants in Berlin and Leipzig as well as of the Airbus plant in Bremen and the new headquarters of the pharmaceutical group Boehringer Ingelheim.
 In addition, the expansion of Beijing International Airport in China as well as parts of the Burj Khalifa in Dubai, the Emirates Palace in Abu Dhabi, the Bolte Bridge in Melbourne, Australia and the Cathedrale la Seu in Mallorca, Spain have been equipped with innovative lighting solutions.
-Other showcase projects of the Zumtobel Group include the Skylink terminal at Vienna Airport, with a contract volume of 10.0 million euros, the lighting of football stadiums such as the Allianz Arena, Munich and the Tottenham Hotspur Stadium as well as the Guggenheim Museum in Bilbao and the James Simon Gallery in Berlin, which was designed by David Chipperfield, or the Elbphilharmonie in Hamburg.
+Other showcase projects of the Zumtobel Group include the Skylink terminal at Vienna Airport, with a contract volume of 10 million euros, the lighting of football stadiums such as the Allianz Arena, Munich and the Tottenham Hotspur Stadium as well as the Guggenheim Museum in Bilbao and the James Simon Gallery in Berlin, which was designed by David Chipperfield, or the Elbphilharmonie in Hamburg.

-In November 2017, the long-time Managing Director Jürg Zumtobel was awarded the “Ehrenpreis der Vorarlberger Wirtschaft für das unternehmerische Lebenswerk“ (“Vorarlberg business award for lifetime achievements”).
+In November 2017, the long-time managing director Jürg Zumtobel was awarded the Ehrenpreis der Vorarlberger Wirtschaft für das unternehmerische Lebenswerk ("Vorarlberg business award for lifetime achievements").
 Alfred Felder has been CEO since 6 June 2018; Thomas Tschol took over the function of CFO as of 1 April 2018; Bernard Motzko has been COO since 1 February 2018.
 On 1 August 2021, Thomas Erath was appointed CFO of the Zumtobel Group.
-In May 2020, Karin Zumtobel-Chammah was elected Chairwoman of the Supervisory Board.
+In May 2020, Karin Zumtobel-Chammah was elected chairwoman of the supervisory board.
 After holding several senior management positions in the finance sector, she joined the Zumtobel Group in 1996.
-In her most recent role as Head of Art & Culture, she was responsible for the Group’s art and culture activities.
-Karin Zumtobel-Chammah is appointed until the Annual General Meeting 2022/23 and is the first woman to chair the Supervisory Board.
+Zumtobel-Chammah headed the arts and culture department prior to joining the board in 2019.

 In September 2018, the Zumtobel Group added a new group-wide luminaire and component production facility in Niš, Serbia, to its global production network, investing 30.6 million euros.
 The production site covering 40,000 square metres enables the Zumtobel Group to react more flexibly to changed market requirements and to strengthen its presence in these emerging markets.